Houston vs Miami (FL) Players to Watch - Sweet 16

 Miami (FL)'s Last Game

-In its most recent game, Miami (FL) defeated Indiana on Sunday, 85-69.
-Its high scorer was Isaiah Wong with 27 points.
+On Sunday, in its most recent game, Miami (FL) defeated Indiana 85-69.
+With 27 points, Isaiah Wong was its top scorer.

 |Name